canvas-gamification/canvas-gamification-junit-tests/src/oop/object_interactions/medium/q2/QuestionText.md

 You must add the following items to the class:

 - Methods:
-    - A `hearSecret` method that takes two `String`.
-One is the name of a friend and the other is that friend's secret.
+    - A `hearSecret` method that has two `String` parameters.
+The first one is the name of a friend and the second is the friend's secret.
       Your method should find the friend using the names in the **friendNames** attribute and it should change the value of **friendSecrets** at the same index as the friend is found in **friendNames**, if you do not find the name you must not change anythim.